Haroon Yousaf: International career

-Youth

 Yousaf got selected by the Pakistan under-19 national team for the 1992 AFC Youth Championship qualifiers in Kannur, India.
-He captained the national under-23 side for the 1996 Summer Olympics qualifiers.

-Senior

 Yousaf made his senior international debut at the 1992 Jordan International Tournament against Moldova.
+The next year, he featured at the 1994 FIFA World Cup qualification, 1993 SAARC Gold Cup, and the 1993 South Asian Games.

+Two years later, he played at the 1995 SAARC Gold Cup.
+In 1995, he was selected as captain for the Pakistan Olympic team for the 1996 Summer Olympics qualifiers.

 He was declared man of the match in the 1996 AFC Asian Cup qualifiers in Jordan when Pakistan lost 0–3 against Iraq but he was praised for his defending performance.
+In 1997, he fetaured at the 1998 FIFA World Cup qualification, and the 1997 SAFF Gold Cup, where he helped the national team achieve the bronze after defeating Sri Lanka in the third place match.

-He was from 1996 till 1999 vice-captain of the Pakistan national team after Qazi Ashfaq and since 1999 SAFF Gold Cup which was held in Goa, he became the captain.
-He remained captain of the national side in several events including the 1999 SAFF Gold Cup, 1999 South Asian Games, 2000 AFC Asian Cup qualification, 2002 FIFA World Cup qualification, 2003 SAFF Gold Cup, and the 2004 AFC Asian Cup qualification in 2003 where he played his last game against Singapore.
+From 1996 till 1999, Yousaf was vice-captain of the Pakistan national team after Qazi Ashfaq and since 1999 SAFF Gold Cup which was held in Goa, he became the captain.
+He remained captain of the national side in several events including 1999 South Asian Games, 2000 AFC Asian Cup qualification, 2002 FIFA World Cup qualification, 2003 SAFF Gold Cup, and the 2004 AFC Asian Cup qualification in 2003 where he played his last game against Singapore.
 In March 2001, he led the team during Pakistan's tour to England in matches against Bury and Coventry City.
 He also captained the national under 23 team as three of the allowed overage players at the 2002 Asian Games.

-Yousaf was dropped from the squad for the 2006 FIFA World Cup qualification in November 2003 against Kyrgyzstan by the Pakistan Football Federation Selection Committee due to his declining form, on the contrary head coach Tariq Lutfi insisted on retaining him, controversially and allegedly naming Haroon as the captain while the squad was even not announced.
-Haroon was eventually replaced as captain for goalkeeper Jaffar Khan for the tournament.
+Yousaf was dropped from the squad for the 2006 FIFA World Cup qualification in November 2003 against Kyrgyzstan by the Pakistan Football Federation Selection Committee due to his declining form, on the contrary head coach Tariq Lutfi insisted on retaining him, controversially and allegedly naming Yousaf as the captain while the squad was even not announced.
+Yousaf was eventually replaced as captain for goalkeeper Jaffar Khan for the tournament.

 Coaching career

 In November 2009, Yousaf completed the AFC C Certificate football coaching course from Iranian coach Ardeshir Pournemat in Lahore.

 In February 2011, he became the head coach of PMC Athletico Club Faisalabad under-13 football team for coming 13th National under-13 Festival of Football in Pakistan.

 Yousaf was initially named as one of the assistant coaches of the Pakistan under-23 team for the 2019 South Asian Games under head coach Tariq Lutfi, but the national side missed the event as the country's entry was not confirmed by the organisers of the biennial spectacle due to late submission.
-In 2020, he was appointed head coach of the Punjab provincial team for the Chief Minister Gold Cup Football Tournament in Quetta.
+In 2020, he was appointed head coach of the Punjab team for the Chief Minister Gold Cup Football Tournament in Quetta.